insin/nwb/docs/Commands.md

 #### `build` - create builds

 ```
-nwb build
+nwb build [entry] [dist_dir]
 ```

 Builds the project.

 **In React/web apps:**

+Default behaviour:

-A static build will be created in `dist/`, with `app.js` and `app.css` files plus any other resources used.
+* A static build will be created in `dist/`, with `app.js` and `app.css` files plus any other resources used.

-By default, separate `vendor.js` and `vendor.css` files will be built for any dependencies used from `node_modules/`.
+* Separate `vendor.js` and `vendor.css` files will be built for any dependencies used from `node_modules/`.

-By default, static builds are created in production mode.
+* Static builds are created in production mode.
 Code will be minified and have dead code elimination performed on it (for example to remove unreachable, or development-mode only, code).

 To create a development build, set the `NODE_ENV` environment variable to `'development'` when running the `build` command; nwb supports a cross-platform way of doing this, using [argv-set-env](https://github.com/kentcdodds/argv-set-env):